In this issue, we talk about the following:

 What is the Difference Between Inner, Left, Right, and Full Join?

-(INNER) JOIN - return all rows which have matching values in both tables.
+(INNER) JOIN - return all rows that have matching values in both tables.

 LEFT (OUTER) JOIN - return all rows from the left table and those that meet the condition from the right table.